Your Questions Answered

 Yes.
 The Zoom set up mirrors pretty much the arrangements of a face-to-face mediation.
 I can speak with you privately in your private room and I can set up a separate room for conversations between lawyers or principals.
 Teams is also possible although the moving between rooms is much more cumbersome.

 I am worried about security.

-There are many security features which are enabled on Zoom in addition to the end-to-end encryption.
+There are many security features which are enabled on Zoom in addition to the encryption.
 Entry to the call is password protected; email addresses are verified before the day of the call and as the host, I can lock the meeting to prevent access by any other attendees.

 Can I speak with my client/lawyer in private?